rod-chapman/SPARKNaCl/README.md

 * The code contains no undefined behaviour, and does not depend on any unspecified behaviour.
 * The NaCl test suite has been re-implemented and passes.

-Still on the "To be done" list:
+Still on the "to be done" list:

 * Performance has not yet been assessed or optimized.
 I have recently taken delivery of a small RISC-V development board that will serve fior performance testing.
 * Code size has not yet been assessed against TweetNaCl.